ejvi/Vivaldi-True-Dark-Theme/README.md

 4. Settings > Appearance > Custom UI Modifications, select folder for CSS files
 5. Put one CSS file in that folder (TDT_mode_1 or TDT_mode_2)
 6. You can change accent color in Settings > Themes > Editor > Colors > Highlight

+## Advanced Customization
+Visit vivaldi://themecolors to see theme color variables and edit CSS file to your own liking.